Abrahamic Family House

-The Abrahamic Family House (بيت العائلة الإبراهيمية) is an interfaith complex on Saadiyat Island in Abu Dhabi.
-The undertaking was inspired by the Document on Human Fraternity signed by Pope Francis on behalf of the Catholic Church and Ahmed El-Tayeb on behalf of the al-Azhar Mosque on Feb.
-4, 2019 in Abu Dhabi.
+The Abrahamic Family House (بيت العائلة الإبراهيمية) is an interfaith complex on Saadiyat Island in Abu Dhabi, United Arab Emirates, which houses a mosque, a church, and synagogue.
+The undertaking was inspired by the Document on Human Fraternity signed by Pope Francis on behalf of the Catholic Church and Ahmed El-Tayeb on behalf of the al-Azhar Mosque on 4 February 2019 in Abu Dhabi.
+The project is an initiative toward tolerance and coexistence among Abrahamic faiths.
 It houses the St. Francis Church, Imam Al-Tayeb Mosque and Moses Ben Maimon Synagogue in separate structures.

+The project was supervised by the Higher Committee of Human Fraternity (HCHF).

+History

-The project was announced by Abdullah bin Zayed, Minister of Foreign Affairs and International Co-operation, on Feb.
-5, 2019 at a meeting of the Higher Committee of Human Fraternity at the New York Public Library.
+Abrahamic Family House was announced by Abdullah bin Zayed, Minister of Foreign Affairs, on 5 February 2019 at a meeting of the Higher Committee of Human Fraternity at the New York Public Library.

 It was officially inaugurated on 16 February 2023 by Lt.
 General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Interior, and Sheikh Nahyan bin Mubarak Al Nahyan, Minister of Tolerance and Coexistence.

-The implementation of the project is supervised by the Higher Committee of Human Fraternity (HCHF).
-The space's design is similar to that of the Tri-Faith Commons in the US.

-The Abrahamic Family House inspired an epic symphony of peace, love and tolerance "Symphony of Three" composed by Ihab Darwish, John Debney and David Shire.
-The symphonic performance commissioned and produced by Abu Dhabi Festival, and co-produced by Zofia Jeziorna, Ihab Darwish and Robert Townson, brought together vocal ensembles, composers and musicians from Christian, Jewish and Muslim backgrounds to celebrate dialogue among different faiths.
+The complex is open to all for free.

 Purpose

 The Abrahamic Family House aims to serve as a community for inter-religious dialogue and exchange and be a physical manifestation of the Document on Human Fraternity.
-It will provide learning resources as well as spaces for worship.

 The complex seeks to represent interfaith co-existence, preserves the unique character of the religions represented and build bridges between human civilization and the Abrahamic messages.

+The complex provides houses of worship and learning resources.

+Houses of worship

+The complex contains a church, mosque, and a synagogue.
+Within each house of worship, visitors can observe religious service, listen to holy scriptures, and experience sacred rituals.
+The houses of worship were all inaugurated on 16 February 2023.
+All places of worship sit on non-denominational plinth where the complex's visitor centre is housed.

+Eminence Ahmed El-Tayeb Mosque

+The Eminence Ahmed El-Tayeb Mosque is named after Grand Imam of Al Azhar, Ahmed El-Tayeb, the leading authority on Sunni Islam.
+The design contains seven arches, a symbolic number in Islam.
+The prayer space can accommodate more than 300 people.

+St. Francis Church

+The St. Francis Church is named after the 13th century Catholic friar St. Francis of Assisi.
+The church is formally a Catholic church but open to all denominations.

+Moses Ben Maimon Synagogue

+The Moses Ben Maimon Synagogue is named after the 12th century Jewish philosopher and rabbinical scholar Moses Ben Maimon.
+It is the first in the UAE with a sanctuary, mikveh (ritual bath), and beit midrash (study hall).